 The Governor may execute any deed or instrument for the purpose of granting and confirming any land, easement, right, privilege, concession, payment, or satisfaction which may have been or may hereafter be agreed to be granted or awarded under this or any other Act empowering such grant or award.

 [116.
-Repealed by No. 31 of 2003 s.
+Deleted by No. 31 of 2003 s.
 164.]

 [117.
-Repealed by No. 14 of 1996 s.
+Deleted by No. 14 of 1996 s.
 4.]

 118. Moneys due by local authority may be deducted from moneys payable to it by Government